 Be very careful and follow the video’s safety instructions to prevent any issues from occurring.

-If making your own seems too dangerous, or you can’t obtain the materials necessary, then we’d personally recommend the Amymami Storm Glass on Amazon.
+If making your own seems too dangerous, or you can’t obtain the materials necessary, then the best storm glass to buy is the Eon Concepts Storm Glass on Amazon.
 This teardrop-shaped glass sits on an LED wooden base which has seven different colors to choose from.
-It has received solid reviews across the board, although as we’ve mentioned above, don’t expect the predictions to be accurate.
+It has received solid reviews across the board, although, as we’ve mentioned above, don’t expect the predictions to be accurate from any storm glass.

 When you’re looking to buy a weather glass, remember that they are more of a coffee table ornament than an actual weather forecasting tool.
-However, if you keep all of this in mind, and are a weather enthusiast (or know somebody who is), a storm glass will be a great conversation piece or gift.
+However, if you keep this in mind, and are a weather enthusiast (or know somebody who is), a storm glass will be a great conversation piece or gift.
 For more cool weather-related gift ideas, take a look at our list of the best gifts for weather geeks.